Human Resources

 • Student

-• On any stipend or contingent worker position.
+• The position is a stipend or contingent worker position.

-• On any Professional Staff Temporary Position (PSTP).
+• The position is a Professional Staff Temporary Position (PSTP).

 During position management activities, positions may be frozen, eliminated/closed, or reclassified.
 See the User Guide Library on the Integrated Service Center (ISC) webpage for more information.

 Workday configuration automatically manages regular positions and intermittent positions that are intended to persist.
-The lifespan of professional staff project positions, nonpermanent. and temporary hourly positions that will not be extended must be managed directly.
+The lifespan of positions with end employment dates must be actively managed.

 Return to top